Child Development & Learning

 What age should I start toilet training my child?

 Every child is different, so there is no hard and fast rule at which age your child should be in pants and out of nappies.
-Most children will start toilet training at around 18 - 30 months.
+However; it is best for children’s bladder and bowel health to be out of nappies by 18 - 30 months.

 Is it best to go straight to pants / knickers or use pull ups?